virg736/virg736.github.io/index.md

 </a>
 <p>
 <strong><a href="https://github.com/virg736/The-Man-in-the-Middle" target="_blank">The Man in the Middle</a></strong><br>
-Interception audit with Burp Suite, Fiddler, MITMProxy.
+Analyze network Interception using Burp Suite, Fiddler and MITMProxy.
 </p>
 </div>